Klahoose: DEEP VALLEY 5 (25 Ha)

 Coast District on Quatam Bay, at mouth of the Quatam River East shore of Ramsay Arm.
 This was a fishing and temporary camp location.

 KLAHOOSE 1 (923 Ha)

 Coast District at mouth of Toba River at head of Toba Inlet Toba Inlet was historically significant location for hunting deer, catching salmon and ooligan and foraging for berries.
 The rivers geography enable a unique hunting techniques.
 It was the traditional winter location for the Klahoose peoples prior to movement of the village site to Squirrel Cove.
 Although there are current Klahoose members who were raised in Toba Inlet, there are currently no full-time residents.

 QUANIWSOM 2 (0.3 Ha)

-Coast District, near mouth of Tahumming River, at head of Toba Inlet.
+Coast District, near the mouth of Tahumming River, at the head of Toba Inlet.
 This area contains a cemetery, which was mainly active when residents still lived in Toba Inlet.

 QUEQUA 6 (2 Ha)

 New Westminster District, on West Redonda Island, on East shore of Lewis Channel Quequa is a fishing area with a rocky beach.